railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

    *Workflow for Automatic Procurement, depending on the Product Configuration*

-The table below shows all possible cases for the figure :ref:`fig-stflow`.
+The table below shows all possible cases for the figure :ref:`fig-stflow2`.

 .. table:: Consequences of Procurement Methods Make to Stock (MTS) and Make To Order (MTO)